slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Man is the best computer we can put aboard a spacecraft ...and the only one that can be mass produced with unskilled labor."
 -- Wernher von Braun*

-> *"I've finally learned what «upward compatible» means.
+> *"I’ve finally learned what «upward compatible» means.
 It means we get to keep all our old mistakes."
 -- Dennie van Tassel*

 > *"Real mathematicians understand completeness, real philosophers understand incompleteness, the rest don’t formally understand anything."